MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 ### Setup variables

-Get started by instantiating the variable needed for the script.
-The following two variables need actual values for your environment:
+Get started by instantiating the variables needed for the script.
+The following three variables need actual values for your environment:
 * subscriptionID
 * setupFileLocation
+* logFileLocation

-Variables with a **msdocs-rg-** prefix can be replaced with the prefix of your choice.
-All empty (**""**) variable values use input from the CSV setup file.
+Variables with a **msdocs-** prefix can be replaced with the prefix of your choice.
+All empty (`""`) variable values use input from the CSV setup file.

 :::code language="azurecli" source="~/azure_cli_scripts/azure-cli/create-azure-resources-at-scale/bash/create-azure-resources-at-scale.sh" id="VariableBlock":::

-### Validate setup file values
+### Validate CSV file values

 Before you start to test the create script, make sure your CSV file is formatted correctly and variables will be assigned correct values.
 This script uses an IF..THEN statement so you can look at one scenario/CSV line at a time.